aragon/connect/docs/connectors/tokens-app.md

 It extends the `App` object, which means that every method and properties of [`App`](../api-reference/app.md) are also available on this object.

+## Tokens

-Once you have a `Tokens` instance, you can use the following API to retrieve its data:
+An object representing the Tokens app, returned by `connectTokens()`.
+Use the following API to retrieve its data:

 ### Tokens\#token\(\)